-In setting the 2012 PM NAAQS, EPA has determined that there is no level below which it can be concluded with confidence that PM effects do not occur and that the NAAQS are not zero-risk standards.27 However, the possibility of a deminims population effect at concentrations lower than the NAAQS could be consistent with the criteria for setting the NAAQS.
-This becomes important for understanding the extent of the uncertainty in the PM benefits estimates if a significant portion of the benefits associated with more recent rules are from projected exposure reductions in areas that are already in attainment with both the 24-hour and annual NAAQS for fine particles.
+The possibility of a de-minims population effect at concentrations lower than the NAAQS is also consistent with the criteria for setting the NAAQS, which reflect the level determined by the Administrator to be protective of public health with an adequate margin of safety, taking into consideration effects on susceptible subpopulations.
+This becomes important for understanding the extent of the uncertainty in the PM benefits estimates because a significant portion of the benefits associated with more recent rules are from projected exposure reductions in regions that are already in attainment with both the 24-hour and annual NAAQS for fine particles.
 For example, in the Utility MACT, a majority of the benefits accrue to populations who live in areas that are projected meet the annual fine particulate standards.

-In assessing the comparability of estimates over time, it is worth noting that between FY 2006 and midway through FY 2009, all EPA's primary benefits estimates explicitly included an assumption of a threshold for premature mortality effects at lower levels-that is, health benefits were not assumed for exposure reductions below a hypothetical threshold of $10\mu g/m^3$ (although sensitivity analyses explored alternative models.
-Since mid-2009, EPA's primary benefits estimates reflect a no-threshold assumption.
+In assessing the comparability of estimates over time, it is worth noting that between FY 2001 and midway through FY 2009, all EPA's primary benefits estimates explicitly included an assumption of a threshold for pre-mature mortality effects at lower levels-that is, health benefits were not assumed for exposure reductions below a hypothetical threshold of $10\mu g/m^3$ (although